rbaronia/verify-nodejs/README.md

 ## Enable Adaptive Access in your Native Web App policy
 In the Native Web App policy that is associated with your application, enable Adaptive Access.
 Initially at least you should set your post-authentication rules to allow access (so that only Adaptive Access is controlling the need for 2nd Factor Authentication).

+# FIDO2
+To enable FIDO2 you must access the application using a hostname with a domain component.
+You may have already set this up for Adaptive Access.
+Set up an alias in your local /etc/hosts file if you don't have a real DNS host.

+## Create FIDO2 Relying Party
+Under Authentication-->FIDO2 Settings, create a new Relying Party definition.
+Set the Relying Party identifier to the fully-qualified hostname clients will use to access the demo application (do not include port numbers here).
+Select *Include all device metadata* to allow all types of FIDO2 device.
+Add a URL for the base URL that clients will use to access the application.
+This should include port number if not 80 or 443.
+Save the new Relying Party.

+## Get RP UUID
+You will need the UUID of this Relying Party.
+This is not currently available in the Admin UI but you can obtain it using browser developer tools to read from the REST request made when reading all RP definitions (look for request for .../metadata).